abdra7/Visitor-registration-lab-B108/README.md

 ## 📄 License

-This project is for educational use only.
+This project is for educational use and can be implemented in practice.